About the Digital Production Resource Center (DPRC)

 In addition to the acquisition and creation of new digital material, URI faculty and researchers possess a tremendous amount of non-digital archived materials.
 Even at top-level research institutions such as URI, these materials often never get incorporated into the educational landscape.
 The Digital Production Resource Center (DPRC) provides the technical resources required to incorporate the non-digital material into a digital production environment.
 Once converted, this unique and important archived information will become part of students’ educational experiences.

 The Digital Production Resource Center supports a paradigm shift at URI from analog learning to newly created, digital learning.
 With the addition of new stationary technology and the mobile Web technology, the DPRC has a global reach.
 The DPRC supports a comprehensive, long-term solution to meet the creation of digital classroom instructional materials.
 The DPRC is designed to build upon MTS’s existing digital production infrastructure, thereby reinforcing and expanding existing digital production capabilities.
-The facility allows educators and researchers to produce professional quality digital materials.
-These educational materials can be made available to students by using a variety of media including interactive CD, DVD, videotape, web-based teaching tools, distance education classes, and many other avenues of delivery.
+The facility allows educators and researchers to produce professional quality digital materials with the assistance of our skilled team.
+These educational materials can be made available to students through web-based teaching tools, online classes, or other avenues of delivery.

-The creation of broadcast quality digital instructional materials will enable URI to foster and expand learning communities.
-The ability to collaborate with faculty, students and researchers throughout the world will increase.
+The creation of broadcast quality digital instructional materials enables URI to foster and expand learning communities, increasing the ability to collaborate with faculty, students and researchers throughout the world.
 Such collaborations serve to enhance URI students’ experiential learning.
 The possibilities are endless for educators and students.
 The DPRC further ensures that the University of Rhode Island remains a competitive center for learning and research.
 Faculty teaching capabilities are enhanced and students benefit by access to up to date media-rich instructional materials.

 |2D and 3D animation||Cisplatin Example|